Serve (tennis): Ace

 An ace occurs when a legally delivered ball lands in the cross-court service box or on any line bounding it without touching anything in flight and further missing contact from the receiver.
 This prompts the server to receive the point once the ball reaches its second bounce.
 This outcome usually occurs on the first serve, where players are able to take a higher risk and hit a flat and fast ball.
 This is because, if a player misses the first serve, they have committed an initial fault, but they have not lost the point.
 As long as they make the second serve which is slower and has a higher percentage of accuracy, they are still in the point.

 Good

 A good serve occurs when a legally delivered ball lands in the cross-court service box or on any line bounding it without touching anything in flight.
 Once a good serve is hit, the play begins.

 Let

-A let occurs when a legally delivered ball lands in the cross-court service box having touched the net cord (but not the net post or any other object).
-Play stops immediately, and the serve must be redone.
+A let occurs when a legally served ball lands in the cross-court service box having touched the net cord (but not the net post or any other object).
+In professional tennis, play stops immediately, and the serve must be redone.
 The umpire (or opposing player when there is no umpire) will usually say "let" or "net" to signal to the server a let has occurred.
-Lets occur more often on first serves, as the server is more cautious on the success of a second serve.
-However, in 1997 men's division 1 tennis rules have been modified to play all lets.
+However, in 1997 NCAA tennis rules were modified to play all lets.